 - Use sandbags to block gaps.

-- If you have flooding that’s caused by a utility failure, turn off the water supply line immediately.
+- If flooding is caused by a utility failure, turn off the water supply line immediately.

-- Photograph any flooding in order to document and defend your claim with your flood insurance provider.
+- Photograph any flooding to document and defend your claim with your flood insurance provider.

 Hurricanes and tropical storms